Table of Contents

 The email address is the only required setting for PayPal Standard.
-You can, optionally, however, also enter your API credentials if you wish.
-The API credentials enable a few additional features, such as easier member cancellation but they are not required.
-If you wish to enter your API credentials, see this help page from PayPal for assistance in obtaining API credentials.
+We also highly recommend entering your PayPal API keys.
+This enables extra features, such as allowing Restrict Content Pro to process membership cancellations.
+Without API keys, members will not be able to cancel subscriptions from inside Restrict Content Pro.
+If you wish to enter your API credentials, see this help page for assistance in obtaining API credentials.

 There are three additional optional settings you may configure for PayPal Standard:

 The PayPal Page Style lets you specify the page template that you wish to use on PayPal for customers that purchase a membership.
 See PayPal's help doc for more information about custom page styles.

 Disable cURL should only be checked if your site does not support cURL.
 Usually this is not needed.

 Disable IPN Verification should only be checked if the PayPal IPN cannot be processed properly.
 If your members' accounts do not get set to Active automatically, as described in this FAQ, enable this option.

 The PayPal IPN is how Restrict Content Pro communicates with PayPal and is the system RCP uses to detect when a subscription has been updated (payment made, account cancelled, etc).

 Restrict Content Pro will attempt to enable the IPN for you automatically, but in rare cases, it has to be done manually from your PayPal account.